Do Go On - 443 - The Theft of The Scream

 He read books about other thefts.

-Yeah, and they're like, look at him reading quietly, that's nice.
+Yeah, and they're like, look at him reading quietly.

 Before I was an ordinary criminal, maybe.